aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/avd_l3_dc.rst

 Lab #1: Summary
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Congratulations!

-Congratulations, you have now deployed an entire datacenter simply by running the ``make build_dc1`` command.
+You have now deployed an entire datacenter simply by running the ``make build_dc1`` command.
 This is the power automation can bring you.

+|
+|

 Lab #2: Building and Deploying DC2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~